undefinedmode/short-scripts/README.md

 # short-scripts
-Repository of random short scripts to automate repetitive things.
+Repository of random short scripts to automate repetitive tasks.